-If, during a child's time at our school, teachers who have concerns about a pupil's progress or attainment, they will contact parents to discuss these concerns so they can share their views.
+If, during a child's time at our school, teachers who have concerns about a pupil's progress or attainment, will contact parents to discuss these concerns so they can share their views.
 There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
-Following this, and in
+Following this, and in consultation with all relevant staff at school the child (if appropriate) and the child's parents, a child may be identified as having SEND and appropriate provision will be made.
+The specific process we follow is detailed in Appendix 1.

 If parents have any concerns about their child they should contact their class teacher in the first instance.
 Alternatively, they may make an appointment to see the SENDCO or the Head teacher through the school office.
 Many children may be subject to this period of monitoring and review for a short time, receiving time-limited and targeted interventions until they have progressed sufficiently to work at age-related expectations.